About the Generative AI Patterns Website

-The art of building sustainable software is changing faster than ever before.
+With the introduction of generative AI tools and agents, the art of building sustainable software is changing faster than ever before.
 To build applications that can scale out to meet the demands of large organizations, we need to understand the architectural trade-offs of different approaches quickly.
+We believe generative AI can help us quickly explore these options and create compelling interactive websites that help our stakeholders understand these patterns.
 These discussions need to be efficient.
 The best way to increase the bandwidth of these discussions is to create a shared understanding of common architectural approaches.

 Referencing named patterns is one of the most essential tools to create shared understanding.
 Using named patterns started in 1977 with the publication of Christopher Alexander's groundbreaking book A Pattern Language: Towns, Buildings, Construction.
 Software architects adopted design patterns in the Gang-of-Four Design Pattern book in 1984.
 In 2003, the Enterprise Integration Patterns book also applied design patterns to computer integration.